wwPDB/protein-modification-extension/Standardizing_protein_modifications.md

 This naming must be reflected in all entries that contain the CCD MLZ.

-A full set of CCDs being renamed is available [here](data/summaries/ccds_rename.csv).

 ## Changing CCD Parents

 As part of the PCM remediation process, many CCDs that describe protein